roblanf/sangeranalyseR/docs/source/content/advance_user_SangerRead_ab1.rst

 2. Creating *SangerRead* instance from **AB1**
 -----------------------------------------------
-Run the following on-liner to create the *SangerRead* object.
+Run the following on-liner, SangerRead :code:`constructor` or :code:`new` method, to create the *SangerRead* object.

 .. code-block:: R